FranzisKoebsch/licor-smartflux-data-extraction/README.md

 - Open `ExtractFluxnetFromGHG.R` in *RStudio*.
 - **Configuration**: Adjust the directories in section 1 `USER SETTINGS`.
 - **Run**: Execute the script.
 The rest of the process is fully automated.

+## Dependencies
+ - **data.table**: Barrett T, Dowle M, Srinivasan A, Gorecki J, Chirico M,  Hocking T, Schwendinger B, Krylov I (2025). _data.table: Extension of data.frame_.
+R package version 1.17.8.<br>
+ *Note: The script includes an auto-install routine and  for the required repositories.
+If a package is not found on your system, it will be installed automatically.*